Safari in Tanzania: 2-10. November 2022

 We arrived by air from Amsterdam, and stayed overnight near Kilimanjaro Airport.
 Next day we drove to Lake Manyara for an afternoon game drive.
 After checking into our lodge we had an evening game drive in the park.
 The following morning we left for the north-western corridor in the Serengeti National Park, crossing the Ngorongoro highlands.
 Before the rainy season it was very dry with very dusty roads in worse condition than in 2006.
 After 3 days with game drives in Serengeti on terrible roads we drove south to Ngorongoro for a game drive and pic-nic lunch before continuing to Karatu for the last two nights.
 I skipped the tuk-tuk tour in Karatu, preferring to stay at the pool enjoying the sun before returning to Norway.
 On the way to the Kilimanjaro airport we stopped at IsoItok Camp Manyara to visit a Maasai settlement and have lunch.
 Thereafter we headed for the airport for our return flight to Norway.

-View day by day below, or the full movie HERE
+View my videos day-by-day (below), or the full movie HERE

 2. November – day 1: Oslo to Tanzania via Amsterdam